ar9109/RichErkGradients2025/README.md

 The script can run altogether or each section sequentially.
 In some instances, user input would be required.

+TGMM segmentation step must be run on MS Windows.

 Data sample runtime: ~10 minutes

 # Installation and Usage - Figure Code
 To run code for generating figures, load the appropriate '.m' file.
-(To generate plots shown in Figure 3, load 'fig3.m'.
-Relevant data sets for Figure 3 are located in 'Fig3' directory.
+(For example, to generate plots shown in Figure 3, load 'fig3.m'.
+Relevant data sets for Figure 3 are located in 'Fig3' directory.) '.m' files for each figure may call functions that can be found in 'functions_052924'.